Think-and-Dev/decrypto/README.md

         "Proxy": "0x33b58b84004c8da543c1fa73d05c5eeb441de549"
     ```

-If you change the tiker and run again the deploy, the file file will look like this:
+If you change the tiker and run again the deploy, the file will look like this:
 ```json
     {
         "network": "rsktestnet",